joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 The DHT sensor library, perhaps unsurprisingly, talks to the DHT22 sensor.
 The GPS library does the same for the GPS wing.
 Those last two libraries, though.
 They interface with a couple of peripherals that you might not remember soldering.
 These two peripherals came with the board.

 The first peripheral is a little chip on the Feather, next to the prototyping area.
 It's a two megabyte Flash chip; every Adafruit board with "Express" in the name comes with one.
 We're going to use it to store the data we collect on our hikes, and the SPIFlash library is going to be our interface to it.
-This guide isn't going to talk about it much more than that, but SPI is a major topic by the end (and one we'll start to explore at the end of the next guide).
+This guide isn't going to talk about it much more than that, but SPI will be a major topic by the end of this series.

 You might not even think of the second peripheral as a device in its own right, but it's one of the most powerful: I'm talking about the USB port.
 Since the SAMD21 at the heart of this gadget has native USB functionality, we can easily use the USB port to do all kinds of USB things, from emulating a keyboard to showing up as a thumb drive.
 That's what TinyUSB is going to do for us: turn the log into a hard drive so we can get our data out.